AriFordsham/GHCWiki/welcome.md

 Welcome to GHC's GitLab instance.
+This is intended to be a short getting started guide and status update for GHC's migration to GitLab.

 # Getting started